datacommonsorg/import/docs/usage.md

 In `lint` mode, the import tool validates the artifacts produced for addition to Data Commons.
 These artifacts include [instance MCF files](https://github.com/datacommonsorg/data/blob/master/docs/mcf_format.md#instance-mcf) and pairs of [template MCF (TMCF)](https://github.com/datacommonsorg/data/blob/master/docs/mcf_format.md#template-mcf) and corresponding CSV files.

 In `genmcf` mode, the import tool produces instance MCF files from a pair of TMCF file, and its associated CSV files.
-If there are no fatal errors, generated instance MCF files are written to `table_mcf_nodes_{CSV_FILE_NAME}.mcf`.
 This mode performs all validations that the `lint` mode would have performed.

+## Output

 Both modes generate two output files:
 - `report.json` is a detailed log of error/warning counters and associated messages to help locate the source of the counters.
 - `summary_report.html` includes a summary of the counters from `report.json`, followed by statistical summaries for sample places.
 It is meant to be viewed in a web browser.

 If input CSV and TMCF files are provided, the reports will also include information on statistics from sample places and  time-series charts.
+In `genmcf` node, generated instance MCF files are written to `table_mcf_nodes_{CSV_FILE_NAME}.mcf` (if there were no fatal errors).

 The output files are placed under a new folder in the current working directory named `dc_generated` by default.The `--output-dir` flag (documented below) can be specified to modify the name of this output folder.